The Responsibility of Parents

 Blessed is the family that daily bows in prayer,

-And from the increase of their toil, will give the Lord His share.
+And of the increase of their toil, will give the Lord his share.

 Blessed is the family that taketh great delight,